Hrádek (Frýdek-Místek District): Sights

 There are no protected cultural monuments in the municipality.
 The main landmark is the Lutheran church.

 Belko Rock is a nature landmark above the Olza River.
-The rock formation was the site of a small fort.
+This rock formation was the site of a small fort.
 According to local legend, it was the home of the infamous knight Belko, who plundered merchants and murdered people, and committed suicide when his conscience overwhelmed him.